semji/reputationvip.github.io/_posts/2015-11-16-behat-to-the-fixture.md

 ## Load fixtures

-To load fixtures, execute the script below in your project root and wait a few seconds !
+To load fixtures, execute the script below in your project root and wait a few seconds!

 {% highlight sh %}
 bin/behat --config behat_fixtures.yml